-- Effectiveness in direct marketing: RFM analysis, which grew out of database marketing and direct mail marketing, has been shown to be effective with relatively inexpensive digital direct marketing strategies that smaller brands can afford, such as email.
+- Effectiveness in direct marketing: RFM analysis, which grew out of database marketing and direct mail marketing, has been shown to be effective with relatively inexpensive digital direct marketing strategies that smaller brands can afford, such as an email marketing campaign.

 Scaling RFM to the Enterprise

 That said, as a business scales, you will also need technology that scales with the complexity and volume of interactions across all your channels, regions and more.
-With advanced RFM, you can create more authentic experiences at scale — using a range of customer traits as inputs to your model and going beyond scores and segments to achieve 1:1 personalization.
+With advanced RFM, you can create more authentic experiences at scale, using a range of customer traits as inputs to your model and going beyond scores and segments to achieve one-to-one personalization.

 The most advanced enterprise-class CDPs serve as an engine for creating these types of RFM-driven experiences.
-They empower business users to orchestrate campaigns and journeys quickly and seamlessly leveraging the full breadth and depth of all your customer data — across any and all channels.
+They empower business users to orchestrate campaigns and journeys quickly and seamlessly leverage the full breadth and depth of all your customer data across any and all channels.